Stacktical/stacktical.github.io/_posts/2019-10-5-ipfs-server-google-cloud-platform.md

 Remember to restart your daemon before continuing
 ```

+Now we have to initialize IPFS Server with `ipfs init --profile server` (making sure IPFS_PATH is properly set) to generate the repo and its configuration file.
+We will have to edit that configuration file to turn the install into a proper IPFS Server.
+You can already check the content of that configuration file in `$IPFS_PATH/ipfs/config`

+#### IPFS Service setup

-We can now automate the IPFS daemon management with
+We can now automate the IPFS daemon management with Systemd or [supervisord](http://supervisord.org/)

-Create
+Create the following systemd to persist the lunch of IPFS Server accross reboots:
 ```
 sudo bash -c 'cat >/lib/systemd/system/ipfs.service <<EOL [Unit]